-In this paper, we show that the two modeling approaches, i.e., discrete synthetic vascular trees and continuum poroelasticity, can be synergistically combined.
+In this paper, we show that the two modelling approaches, i.e. discrete synthetic vascular trees and continuum poroelasticity, can be synergistically combined to better visualize changes in perfusion on the organ scale, e.g. due to resection.
 We demonstrate that the resulting framework has the potential to support the assessment of surgical resection procedures by simulating the impact on the liver's perfusion characteristics.
 Our paper is organized as follows.
-In Section 2 we provide the poroelastic model in terms of a two-phase pressure-displacement formulation with incompressible constituents.
+In §2, we provide the poroelastic model in terms of a two-phase pressure-displacement formulation with incompressible constituents.
 Section 3 reviews our method for synthetically generating vascular trees based on mathematical optimization.
-In Section 4, we connect our continuum poroelastic and discrete vascular tree models via suitable interface assumptions on geometry and boundary conditions.
+In §4, we connect our continuum poroelastic and discrete vascular tree models via suitable interface assumptions on geometry and boundary conditions.
 Additionally, we derive the weak formulation of the poroelastic model.
-In Section 5, we first discuss the characteristic behaviour of the poroelastic model via a two-dimensional test problem, and then apply it to simulate a three-dimensional model of a liver resection.
+In §5, we first discuss the characteristic behaviour of the poroelastic model via a two-dimensional test problem, and then apply it to simulate a three-dimensional model of a liver resection.
 Section 6 closes with a discussion and an outlook.

-2 Continuum poroelastic model
+2. Continuum poroelastic model